edyan/php-fpm/README.md

 ### edyan/7.1-sqlsrv & edyan/7.2-sqlsrv
 That one has a driver for SQL Server (with MS Drivers).

+### edyan/7.1-ci
+An image containing tools for CI : git and composer

 ### edyan/5.6-git
 That's exactly the same container than the 5.6 + `git` and `openssh-client` installed.
 Useful for Continuous integration with Gitlab.